-The management team averages 24 years of experience and includes several CMBS industry veterans.
-This includes the CEO and president with 24 years of experience, the chief operating officer with 32 years of experience, the general counsel with more than 20 years of experience, the head of special servicing with 33 years of experience, the head of technology with 27 years of experience, and the head of finance and accounting with 27 years of experience.
-CMBS asset managers average 11 years of experience, including three senior asset managers who average 17 years of experience.
-The head of the portfolio analytics and investor reporting group has 15 years of experience.
+As of YE2024, the management team averaged 24 years of experience and included several CMBS industry veterans.
+The CEO and president had 25 years of experience, the chief operating officer had 33 years of experience, the general counsel had more than 21 years of experience, the head of special servicing had 34 years of experience, the head of technology had 28 years of experience, and the head of finance and accounting had 28 years of experience.
+The CMBS asset managers averaged 18 years of experience.
+The head of the portfolio analytics and investor reporting group had 16 years of experience.

-Exhibit 2 Average Years of Experience (Decem nber 31, 2023)
+Exhibit 2 Average Years of Experience (Decem nber 31, 2024)

 Industry Company Tenure

-Senior Management 24 (12) <2
+Senior Management 28 (6) <2

-Middle Management 15 (10) <2
+Middle Management 16 (5) <2

-Professional Staff 6 (30) 1
+Professional Staff 3 (11) <2

-Subset: CMBS Asset Managers 11 (5) <1
+Subset: CMBS Asset Managers 18 (6) <2

-Other Asset Managers (Contingency) 9 (13) 2.5
+Other Asset Managers (Contingency) 9 (9) 3.2

+Number of people shown in parentheses.
+Credit asset management personnel.